Ketotifen: Society and culture

+Economics

+Ketotifen is available as a generic drug.
+The first generic version of ketotifen fumarate ophthalmic solution was approved by the FDA in May 2006.
+In October 2006, the FDA approved the switch of Zaditor from prescription to over-the-counter (OTC) status, and it became available OTC in January 2007.
+Outside the United States, oral ketotifen is available as a generic in countries where it is approved, including Canada, EU member states, and the United Kingdom.

 Brand names

 Ketotifen is sold under various brand names worldwide, depending on country and formulation, with over 200 different names used.
 In the United States, ketotifen fumarate ophthalmic solution is marketed under brand name Zaditor, which is owned by Alcon Inc., a Swiss-American pharmaceutical company.

 Research

 Anatomy

-Human mast cell heterogeneity (diversity) significantly impacts the efficacy of ketotifen in preventing mediator release (mast cell activation).
+Human mast cell heterogeneity (diversity) affects the efficacy of ketotifen in preventing mediator release (mast cell activation).
 In experiments, ketotifen inhibits mast cells from lung and tonsillar tissues when stimulated via an IgE-dependent histamine release mechanism.
-However, neither ketotifen nor disodium cromoglycate, another mast cell stabilizer, failed to inhibit mediator release from skin mast cells, that were unresponsive to these stabilizers.
-Such patterns of mast cell activation suggests the existence of different types of mast cells across various tissuesa topic of ongoing research.
+However, neither ketotifen nor disodium cromoglycate, another mast cell stabilizer, inhibited mediator release from skin mast cells that were unresponsive to these stabilizers.
+Such patterns of mast cell activation suggest the existence of different types of mast cells across various tissuesa topic of ongoing research.

 Metabolism

 Research directions for ketotifen include the investigation of norketotifen (NK), a metabolite of ketotifen.
-In vitro studies using human liver microsomes and hepatocytes suggest that NK may be the major demethylated hepatic metabolite of ketotifen.
-Unlike ketotifen, NK does not seem to induce severe sedative effects, potentially allowing for higher doses to be administered without sedation as a limiting factor.
-Furthermore, NK may probably have potent and dose-dependent inhibition of the release of the pro-inflammatory cytokine TNF-α, suggesting potential anti-inflammatory activity. thus, ketotifen can probably be considered a sedating prodrug that converts to NK, a nonsedating metabolite with anti-inflammatory properties, when used as an anti-inflammatory medication.
-The potential future applications of norketotifen are researched by Emergo Therapeutics, a US company.
+In vitro studies using human liver microsomes and hepatocytes indicate that NK is the major demethylated hepatic metabolite of ketotifen.
+Unlike ketotifen, NK does not induce severe sedative effects, potentially allowing for higher doses to be administered without sedation as a limiting factor.
+NK also shows potent and dose-dependent inhibition of the release of the pro-inflammatory cytokine TNF-α, indicating anti-inflammatory activity.
+Based on these findings, ketotifen is a sedating prodrug that converts to NK, a nonsedating metabolite with anti-inflammatory properties.
+Norketotifen is being studied by Emergo Therapeutics, a US company.